Willowmay/Energy-Consumption/README.md

 One method employed by The World Bank includes sourcing related data from the Sustainable Energy for All (SE4ALL) database from the SE4ALL Global Tracking Framework.
 All of the data were then compiled into a single dataset found at https://ourworldindata.org.

+The first three columns of the data are Entity(country), Code, and Year.
+The remaining columns show “the shared of energy by source over the long-term, measured as the percentage of total energy consumption.
+Primary electricity includes: hydro power, nuclear power, wind, photovoltaics, tidal, wave, solar thermal and geothermal.
+(Only figures for electricity productions are included).
+Non-energy uses of oil and natural gas are excluded from the totals .

+This data frame consists of 1816 observations of 11 variables (97 KB).